-The Risk Factors in Part I, Item 1A of this Annual Report on Form 10-K, the audited financial statements and accompanying notes, included elsewhere in this Annual Report on Form 10-K, and this Management's Discussion and Analysis of Financial Condition and Results of Operations should be read together.
+The Risk Factors in Part I, Item 1A and disclosures under "Cautionary Note Regarding Forward-Looking Statements" within this Annual Report on Form 10-K, the audited financial statements and accompanying notes, included elsewhere in this Annual Report on Form 10-K, and this Management's Discussion and Analysis of Financial Condition and Results of Operations should be read together.
 In addition to historical information, this discussion and analysis contains forward-looking statements within the meaning of Section 27A of the Securities Act, and Section 21E of the Exchange Act.
 Operating results are not necessarily indicative of results that may occur for the full fiscal year or any other future period.
 The term "Synta" refers to Synta Pharmaceuticals Corp. prior to the consummation of the Merger described herein.
-Unless otherwise indicated, references to the terms "Madrigal," the "Company," "we," "our" and "us" refer to Private Madrigal prior to the consummation of the Merger described herein.
+Unless otherwise indicated, references to the terms "Madrigal," the "Company," "we," "our" and "us" refer to Private Madrigal prior to the consummation of the Merger described herein and Madrigal Pharmaceuticals, Inc. (formerly known as Synta Pharmaceuticals Corp.) upon the consummation of the Merger described herein.